 Nobel Creations is one of many collaborations with external partners.

-With the help of different art forms, students from several higher education institutions create free interpretations of the Nobel Prize.
-KMH students from various study programmes participate.
-The creations inspired by the discoveries and achievements of each year's Nobel prizes.
+With the help of different art forms, students from several higher education institutions created free interpretations of the Nobel Prize for several years.
+KMH students from various study programmes participated.
+The resulting creations in pictures, design and sound were inspired by the discoveries and achievements of each year's Nobel prizes.